New Mexico: Agriculture and food production

 Although much of its land is arid, New Mexico has hosted a variety of agricultural activities for at least 2,500 years, centered mostly on the Rio Grande and its tributaries.
 This is helped by its long history of acequias, along with other farming and ranching methods within New Mexico.
-Specialty areas include various cash crops, cattle ranching, acequia farming, game and fish.
+It is regulated by the New Mexico Department of Agriculture, specialty areas include various cash crops, cattle ranching, farming, game and fish.

+Agriculture contributes $40 billion to New Mexico's economy and employs nearly 260,000 people.
+As of 2023, the state exports $275 million in agricultural goods and ranks first nationwide in the production of chile peppers, second in pecans, and fifth in onions.

-The state vegetables are chile peppers and pinto beans, with the former being the most famous and valuable crop: According to the 2017 Census of Agriculture, New Mexico ranked first in the nation for chile pepper acreage, with Doña Ana and Luna counties placing first and second among U.S. counties in this regard.
-The numerous varieties of New Mexico chile sold close to $40 million in 2021, while dry beans accounted for $7.6 million that year.
-For nut production, New Mexico is the fifth-largest producer of pecans in the U.S., it is one of the only states commercially producing pistachios, and its piñon harvest (pine nut) is a protected commodity.
+The state vegetables are New Mexico chile peppers and pinto beans, with the former being the most famous and valuable crop.
+According to the 2017 Census of Agriculture, New Mexico ranked first in the nation for chile pepper acreage, with Doña Ana and Luna counties placing first and second among U.S. counties in this regard.
+New Mexico chile sold close to $40 million in 2021, while dry beans accounted for $7.6 million that year.
+New Mexico is one of the few states commercially producing pistachios, and its piñon harvest (pine nut) is a protected commodity.

 Dairy is the state's largest commodity, with sales of milk alone totaling $1.3 billion.
 Dean Foods owns the Creamland brand in New Mexico, the brand was originally founded in 1937 to expand a cooperative dairy venture known as the Albuquerque Dairy Association.
-Local cheese production includes the brands Tucumcari Mountain Cheese Factory and Old Windmill Dairy, creating a variety of cheeses including cheddar, feta, and New Mexican style cheeses infusing flavors like green chile, Chimayo pepper, and others.
-Southwest Cheese Company in Clovis is the among largest cheese production facilities in the United States.
+Southwest Cheese Company in Clovis is among the largest cheese production facilities in the United States.

-Caballero history among the indigenous and Hispano communities in New Mexico have resulted in historic large-scale ranch lands throughout the state, most of which are within historically Apache, Navajo, Pueblo, and Spanish land grants.
-New Mexican wagyu is receiving recognition and accolades, as the large land area for the cows gives them a low stress life and raises them "in a way that echoes the Japanese method."
-Wild game and fish also has a heritage in the state, with indigenous Rio Grande cutthroat trout, rainbow trout, crawdads, and venison being sought after on the market.
+Caballero history among the indigenous and Hispano communities in New Mexico have resulted in large-scale ranch lands throughout the state, most of which are within historically Apache, Navajo, Pueblo, and Spanish land grants.
+Wild game and fish found in the state include Rio Grande cutthroat trout, rainbow trout, crawdads, and venison.